hypercore-one/znn_cli_csharp/docs/ledger.md

 # Connect Ledger Nano S to your Zenon Wallet

-Install the Ledger Zenon App on your Ledger device to manage ZNN, QSR and ZTS tokens with the Zenpn CLI.
-The Ledger Zenon app is developed and supported by the [{H}yperCore One](https://github.com/hypercore-one) team.
+Install the Zenon Ledger app on your Ledger Nano S to manage ZNN, QSR and ZTS tokens with the Zenon CLI.
+The Zenon Ledger app is developed and supported by the [{H}yperCore One](https://github.com/hypercore-one) team.

 ### 1. Before you start